 Special Work Arrangements

-As schools announce reopening plans for the fall, employees with school-aged children are grappling with child care responsibilities.
-This resource outlines workplace strategies, such as paid and unpaid time off, remote work and other flexible scheduling options, that employers can consider when determining options to accommodate these employees.
+As employees with school-aged children grapple with child care responsibilities, this resource outlines workplace strategies, such as paid and unpaid time off, remote work and other flexible work options, that employers can use to accommodate these employees.

 Consider expanding employees' flexible and remote work options during the novel coronavirus (COVID-19) pandemic.

 XpertHR rounds up compliance and employee-engagement guidance and tools to help employers manage remote workers.

 Employers should take these steps to maintain the engagement levels that are crucial for the morale and productivity of employees working remotely during the coronavirus (COVID-19) pandemic.

 Editor's Choice: HR guidance on the legal risks and benefits of special work arrangements.

 XpertHR is part of the LexisNexis® Risk Solutions Group portfolio of brands.

 The materials and information included in the XpertHR service are provided for reference purposes only.
 They are not intended either as a substitute for professional advice or judgment or to provide legal or other advice with respect to particular circumstances.
 Use of the service is subject to our terms and conditions.